Goumbas/MyWebSite_v1/readme.md

 # My personal website

-This is my first presentation website, built with Hugo framework and UILite theme.
+This is a simple presentation website, built with Hugo framework and UILite theme.